vandanakaushik14/Product_Landing_Page/README.md

 # Product_Landing_Page
-This product landing page is about Online Dresses Shopping Website
+I developed this landing page using HTMl, CSS and Javascript.